Leaders feel pressure to put work first their entire careers

 Q: Do Whole Life Leaders all look the same?

-Q: Can you make changes even if you work in an unsupportive workplace?
+Q: Can you become a Whole Life Leader in an unsupportive workplace?

 Whole Life Leaders

-Let’s applaud every person and every leader who has pushed back at a system that rewards extreme jobs and chronic overwork!
-You are part of a growing group of people who truly understand that instead of a win-loose approach, you’ve discovered a way to be strategically responsive in our new 24/7 world and a more sustainable solution for you, your family and your organization!
+Let’s applaud every person who has pushed back at a system that rewards extreme jobs and chronic overwork!
+You are part of a growing group of people who truly understand that instead of a win-loose approach, we can be strategically responsive in our new 24/7 world, and we can do it in a way that is more sustainable for ourselves, our families and our organizations!

 Whole Life Leaders have taken this approach three steps further.